Agouti: Behaviour and habits

 In the wild, they are shy animals and flee from humans, while in captivity they may become trusting.
 In Trinidad, they are renowned for being very fast runners, able to keep hunting dogs occupied with chasing them for hours.

 Agoutis are found in forested and wooded areas in Central and South America.
-Their habitats include rainforests, savannas, and cultivated fields, depending on the species.
+Their habitats include rainforests, savannas, and cultivated fields.
 They conceal themselves at night in hollow tree trunks or in burrows among roots.
 Active and graceful in their movements, their pace is either a kind of trot or a series of springs following one another so rapidly as to look like a gallop.
 They take readily to water, in which they swim well.

-When feeding, agoutis sit on their hind legs and hold food between their fore paws.
+When feeding, agoutis sit on their hind legs and hold food between their forepaws.
 They may gather in groups of up to 100 to feed.
 They eat fallen fruit, leaves and roots, although they may sometimes climb trees to eat green fruit.
-They will hoard food in small, buried stores.
-In a pinch, they have also been seen eating the eggs of ground-nesting birds and even shellfish on the seashore.
-Sometimes, they can cause damage to sugarcane and banana plantations.
+They hoard food in small, buried stores.
+They sometimes eat the eggs of ground-nesting birds and even shellfish on the seashore.
+They may cause damage to sugarcane and banana plantations.
 They are regarded as one of the few species (along with macaws) that can open Brazil nuts without tools, mainly thanks to their strength and exceptionally sharp teeth.
 In southern Brazil, their main source of energy is the nut of Araucaria angustifolia.

 Breeding

-Agoutis give birth to litters of two to four young after a gestation period of three months.
+Agoutis give birth to litters of two to four young (pups) after a gestation period of three months.
 Some species have two litters a year in May and October, while others breed year round.
-Young are born into burrows lined with leaves, roots and hair.
+The pups are born in burrows lined with leaves, roots and hair.
 They are well developed at birth and may be up and eating within an hour.
 Fathers are barred from the nest while the young are very small, but the parents pair bond for the rest of their lives.
 They can live for as long as 20 years, a remarkably long time for a rodent.